andrenq/java_apps/README.md

 # Java apps
 This repository contains three java apps.
 - Java Grep app - Implementation of the grep command in java.
 The app searches for a text pattern recursively in a given directory and outputs all matched lines to a file.
 - JDBC - Example of Java Database Connectivity (JDBC) API usage.
+Reading and managing data from a Postgre database.
 - Twitter -

 # Java Grep app